 Tip: Hamleys is a special highlight for all children and those who would gladly be one again.
 The giant toy store on Regent Street is the place, where the small ones will have many wishes and the big ones only one wish, to be a child again.

 These flagship stores will turn your shopping tour into an unique experience.
-If you start at the Oxford Circus and then walk on the Regent Street towards Piccadilly Circus, you will come to the mentioned stores in the order listed below:
+If you start at the Oxford Circus and then walk on the Regent Street towards Piccadilly Circus, you will come across the mentioned stores in the order listed below:

 2. The Apple Store on Regent Street no. 235 opened in the year 2004 and was the first shop of Apple in Europe.
 Today, it is one of the biggest Apple stores in Europe, as well as another store in London, in the nearby Covent Garden.
 The mixture of a classical building with the modern interior is worth a visit even if you are not a technology freak.

 3. The toy store Hamleys (no. 188-196) is certainly the highlight of all the flagship stores on Regent Street.
 Not only the eyes of the children will shine in this colorful surrounding.
 On 7 floors with a total sales area of over 5000 m² you will find almost everything from the toy universe and have some possibilities to test some selected toys yourselves.
 Additionally there are some stalls with nice sales staff where they present their products with a lot of passion.

 4. The Burberry flagship store (no. 121) is a luxury temple of the world-famous British fashion Brand.
 The company was founded over 150 years ago and is especially known for the Burberry tartan-check pattern.
 The shop on Regent Street was renovated in 2018 and shines now with its modern and spacious design.
 The retail space with over 4,000 m² shows women's, children's and men's fashion, shoes and accessories.
 The stylishly designed rooms fit perfectly to the high-quality and noble products with a classic design.